-Background and research interests
+Background and Research Interests

-- CV Schmitz Laura Jan.
-2018 (179 KByte)
+- CV Schmitz Laura April 2018 (179 KByte)

-Schmitz, L., Vesper, C., Sebanz, N., & Knoblich, G. (under review).
-Co-actors Represent the Order of Each Other’s Actions.
+Schmitz, L., Vesper, C., Sebanz, N., & Knoblich, G. (under review at Cognition).
+'Co-actors Represent the Order of Each Other’s Actions'.

-Schmitz, L., Vesper, C., Sebanz, N., & Knoblich, G. (under review).
-When Height Carries Weight: Communicating Hidden Object Properties for Joint Action.
+Schmitz, L., Vesper, C., Sebanz, N., & Knoblich, G. (in press).
+'When Height Carries Weight: Communicating Hidden Object Properties for Joint Action.
+Cognitive Science'.

 Schmitz, L., Vesper, C., Sebanz, N., & Knoblich, G. (2017).
-Co-representation of Others' Task Constraints in Joint Action.
-Journal of Experimental Psychology: Human Perception and Performance, 43(8), 1480-1493.
+'Co-representation of Others' Task Constraints in Joint Action', Journal of Experimental Psychology: Human Perception and Performance, 43(8), 1480-1493.

 Vesper, C., Abramova, E., Bütepage, J., Ciardo, F., Crossey, B., Effenberg, A., Hristova, D., Karlinsky, A., McEllin, L., Nijssen, S., Schmitz, L., & Wahn, B. (2017).
-Joint Action: Mental Representations, Shared Information and General Mechanisms for Coordinating with Others.
-Frontiers in Psychology, 7, 2039.
+'Joint Action: Mental Representations, Shared Information and General Mechanisms for Coordinating with Others', Frontiers in Psychology, 7, 2039.

 Vesper, C., Schmitz, L., Safra, L., Sebanz, N., & Knoblich, G. (2016).
-The Role of Shared Visual Information for Joint Action Coordination.
-Cognition, 153, 118-123.
+'The Role of Shared Visual Information for Joint Action Coordination', Cognition, 153, 118-123.

 Schmitz, L., Vesper, C., Sebanz, N., & Knoblich, G. (2017).
 How Do We Represent Others’ Action Sequences?
 7th Joint Action Meeting (JAM7), London, UK.